Phone: 850 644-3361

 These publications were made possible thanks to the hard-working students, postdocs and technicians in the Blaber Lab; as well as the opportunity to work with outstanding collaborators.

 From 1994-2005 the Blaber Lab was located in the Institute of Molecular Biophysics at FSU.
-Since 2005, the lab has been in the Department of Biomedical Sciences in the College of Medicine at FSU.
+Since 2005, the lab has been in the Department of Biomedical Sciences in the FSU College of Medicine.

 The following is a partial listing of the most recent publications from the Blaber lab.